alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 or any other metric based on reliable sources of evidence and widely accepted at the time, to evaluate if interest has been shown in a dataset’ (Expectation VII).] can inform decisions about data retention.
-In particular, EPSRC stated it did not expect a dataset to be retained if no interest has been shown in it for a period 10 years (Expectation VII).
+In particular, EPSRC stated it did not expect a dataset to be retained if no interest has been shown in it for a period of 10 years (Expectation VII).

 These considerations are all important in the wider movement to improve quality and transparency,